m-mwangi/alu-mobile_development/world_explorer/README.md

 - If you're using an emulator (Android Studio Emulator, iOS Simulator), make sure it is running.
 - Open your terminal or command prompt on your computer and navigate to the project folder.
-- Run the following command to start the app: flutter run
+- Run the following command to start the app:

+         flutter run

 - The app should now build and launch on your connected device or emulator.
-Splash Screen:

-## 2. Search for a Country
+## 1. Search for a Country
 Home Screen:
 - The Home Screen of the app has a search bar at the top where you can look up countries.
 - To search for a country, tap the search bar and start typing the name of the country you're interested in.
 The app will immediately begin searching as you type.